CURRENT OFFERS - Click Here

 Red Spider Mite Damage

 Spider mites can be spotted more easily by looking for the damage than looking for the culprits.
 They pierce the leaf cells with their mouthparts and suck the plant juices resulting in discolouration of the leaves and sickly looking growth, and in worst cases the death of the plant.
 The leaf damage initially results in a fine speckling or mottling effect on leaves where the cells have died.
 The pattern of the mottling varies from plant to plant, so on strawberries you will see brown spots on the underside, and in citrus these develop into yellow patches throughout the leaf.
-On some plants with tougher leaves the spider mite eats young growth and flower buds and may be even more difficult to spot.
+On some plants with tougher leaves the spider mite eats young growth and flower buds so may be even more difficult to spot.

 A very sick lily